erikjber/mdns-repeater-rewrite/README.txt

 IP addresses so that they appear to point to the mdns-machine.

-"Vanilla" mdns-repeater-rewrite is sufficient if the machines on all networks served by mdns-repeater-rewrite knows how to route on all other networks.
+"Vanilla" mdns-repeater-rewrite is sufficient if the machines on all networks served by mdns-repeater-rewrite know how to route on all other networks.
 This might not be the case, for example if several small networks with the same network addresses are connected to one larger, central network.
 If all the small networks have the network address 192.168.1.0/24 (for example), a machine on the larger network will have no way to route